TempoQuill/PokeGoldG1/README.md

 -Kanto's map music is closer to what it was in RBY.

--You can talk to Jigglypuff at the Radio Tower or the Pewter City Pokemon Center and hear the Jigglypuff jingle from RBY.
+-(ASM version only) You can talk to Jigglypuff at the Radio Tower or the Pewter City Pokemon Center and hear the Jigglypuff jingle from RBY.

 -The Magnet Train now plays the new Pokemon Channel music.
 (Though this started as a mistake, I kept it in because it fit.)